-However, with canine obesity on the rise and dogs not knowing their own limits proving a real problem, it’s important for a responsible owner to make sure that the limits of a Lhatese are respected, and that special treats are all the more special thanks to scarcity as much as flavour.
+However, with canine obesity on the rise and dogs not knowing their own limits proving a real problem, a responsible owner needs to make sure that the limits of a Lhatese are respected, and that special treats are all the more special thanks to scarcity as much as flavor.

 Dogs who are constantly given goodies can’t help but end up spoilt, and the Lhatese is especially susceptible to this.

-In fact, avoiding both natural and processed sugars altogether comes highly recommended, but you can overcome this with a vitamin rich, sweet and sticky alternative – honey.
+Avoiding both natural and processed sugars altogether comes highly recommended, but you can overcome this with a vitamin-rich, sweet and sticky alternative – honey.

-A couple of nuts, or a piece of fruit, dipped in honey makes a delicious and sweet treat for your Lhatese – a special reward for good behaviour or a job well done.
+A couple of nuts, or a piece of fruit, dipped in honey makes a delicious and sweet treat for your Lhatese – a special reward for good behavior or a job well done.

-Fruit pieces, especially of melon, banana or apple, can help your Lhatese to enjoy not only a tasty sweet treat, but also a boost to vitamins and fibre intake that helps them stay active and healthy.
+Fruit pieces, especially of melon, banana or apple, can help your Lhatese to enjoy not only a tasty sweet treat but also a boost to vitamins and fiber intake that helps them stay active and healthy.

 Just make sure the pieces aren’t too big, or this can cause a choking hazard.

 To conclude, we believe that the Lhatese is a great dog for small families and single home apartments.